FabSugandhi/FightTrack/README.md

 Node js and Express js will handle the incoming HTTP requests from the front end and properly route them to the appropriate controller or middleware, and generate the corresponding API responses.
 Express.js will be responsible for setting up the routes, handling middleware functions, and managing the application's logic, while Node.js will handle the server-side execution and processing of these requests.
 This setup ensures efficient communication between the front end and back end, allowing for a seamless user experience.
 Render will be used as the hosting platform for our back end as it offers hosting for dynamic web applications that fit our project.
 Mongoose may also be used to define schemas and models for our MongoDB database.

 In our database, MongoDB will be responsible for storing and managing application data, including user information.
 To host this database we've opted for Atlas, a fully managed cloud service tailored specifically for MongoDB that ensure reliability.

+# R4: User Stories

+### User Story 1: Boxing Instructor

+Name: Josh
+Age: 28

+About:
+Josh is a boxing instructor passionate about fitness and teaching others.
+He runs a local boxing gym, offering classes like Cardio Boxing, Fighters Academy, Open Gym, and Kids Boxing.
+Josh is committed to providing the best experience for his clients but finds it challenging to manage all administrative tasks while focusing on training his clients.

+Needs:
+- Easily manage class schedules, enrollments, and payments.
+- Monitor class attendance.

+Frustrations:
+- Struggles with balancing administrative tasks and training responsibilities between classes.
+- Finds it a hassle to track payments and attendance manually.

+User Stories:
+- *As a user*, I want to see how many people have enrolled in each class so that I can prepare the right resources and plan my sessions effectively.
+- *As a user*, I want to update class schedules and availability easily so that clients can see when classes are available each week.
+- *As a user*, I want to track whether attendees have paid for classes so that I can manage payments efficiently without interrupting training sessions.
+- *As a user*, I want to sign up new members to the gym directly through the web app so that I can streamline the onboarding process and grow my client base.

+### User Story 2: Boxing Class Member

+Name: Claire
+Age: 22

+About:
+Claire is a university student who stays active through boxing classes.
+With her busy study schedule, Claire needs a flexible and convenient way to book her boxing classes, track her progress, and manage her membership.

+Needs:
+- See when classes are available to plan her schedule.
+- Manage her class enrollments easily.
+- Search for classes available at specific times and days.
+- Pay for her membership securely and conveniently.
+- Receive notifications about class times and reminders.

+Frustrations:
+- Finds it hard to locate classes that fit into her busy schedule.
+- Tends to forget when she has booked a class for.

+User Stories:
+- *As a user*, I want to see when classes are available so that I can plan my schedule around them.
+- *As a user*, I want to manage my class enrollments through the app so that I can easily adjust my bookings if my plans change.
+- *As a user*, I want to pay for my membership directly through the app so that I can handle all my gym-related tasks in one place.
+- *As a user*, I want to receive notifications about class times and reminders so that I don't miss any sessions.

 # R5: Wireframes